-Follow these steps to connect the vessel's phone.
+Follow these steps to connect the vessel's phone(s) and any purchased voice line accessories to the system.

-Connect the Vessel Phone
+Connect Vessel Phone(s)

-Using the supplied RJ-11 cable, connect the customer's analog (not digital) phone or PABX to the "Voice Line 1" jack on the ICM (see Figure 62).
+Using the supplied RJ-11 cables, connect the customer's analog (not digital) phone(s), fax machine, and/or PABX to the desired "Voice Line" jack(s) on the ICM (see Figure 74).
+Each jack is linked to a phone line.